Study format: English-language, part-time Master’s programme at CBS.

-Practice-Oriented Studies: The Business Project in the Part-Time Master’s Programme
+Practice-Oriented Learning: The Business Project in the Part-Time Master’s Programme

 A core component of the part-time Master’s programmes at CBS is the Business Project.
 Conducted during the course of study, it combines academic methodology with real-world business challenges.

-In the current project, students from the English-language part-time Master’s programs in Strategic Management (M.Sc.) worked together in eight interdisciplinary teams.
+In the current project, students from the English-taught part-time Master’s programs in Strategic Management (M.Sc.)worked together in eight interdisciplinary teams.
 The project was led by Professor Dr. Hanno Martens, who provided academic guidance and coordinated collaboration with the corporate partner.

 From September to December, the teams worked intensively on strategic and entrepreneurial challenges defined by DN Group AG in Frankfurt.
 The objective was to develop innovative yet implementable concepts that address current global trends such as sustainability, impact investing, and corporate responsibility.